-Find out about the wide range of end-of-life care services that we offer to patients and their families.
-These are designed to provide compassionate, personalised support during every stage of a life-limiting illness, in every kind of care setting, to anyone who needs it.
+Find out about the range of end-of-life care services that we offer to patients and their families.
+These delivered free of charge and are designed to provide compassionate, personalised support during every stage of a life-limiting illness in every kind of care setting, to anyone who needs it.

-Prospect Hospice is a leading provider of education and training for end-of-life care in Swindon and north-east Wiltshire.
-We provide education and development opportunities, all of which aim to encourage learning and build confidence in end-of-life care and support.
+Prospect Hospice is the leading provider of education and training for end-of-life care in Swindon and north Wiltshire.
+Working closely with you, our colleagues within partner organisations, we want to ensure that the very best care is available to everyone facing the end of life.
+This is why we provide education and development opportunities, all of which aim to encourage learning and build confidence in end of life care and support.

 When a patient is discharged from the hospice, for example, to enable them to be at home at the end of their life, we will often help with arrangements around their social care.